manikandan-e/document/multi-host-postcode.md

 ## phosphor-post-code-manager

 phosphor-post-code-manager is the single process based on host discovery for multi-host.
 This design shall not affect single host for post-code.

-- Create, register and add the dbus connection for "xyz.openbmc_project.State.Hostx(1,2,3.N).Boot.PostCode based on Host discovery.
+- Create, register and add the dbus connection for "xyz.openbmc_project.State.Hostx(1,2,3.N).Boot.PostCode based on the host discovery.
-- Store/retrieve post-code from directory
+- Store/retrieve post-code from directory (/var/lib/phosphor-post-code-manager/
-(/var/lib/phosphor-post-code-manager/hostX(1,2,3.N))  based on
-event received from phosphor-host-postd.
+hostX(1,2,3.N)) based on event received from phosphor-host-postd.

 The below D-Bus interface needs to created for multi-host post-code history.